fedora-infra/apps.fp.o/README.rst

 consulting anyone else yet but I fully intend to take in criticism (and patches, really!) to make it more awesome and reflective of the community's desires.

-You can see a demo version up at http://threebean.org/apps.fp.o/ right now (I think...)
+You can see a demo version up at https://apps.stg.fedoraproject.org/ right now.

 Help?
 -----